Queaxtra/GrowLauncher/README.md

 • Game on/off.

 • Can download the game.

-• Shows Daily Quests.
+• You can access the forum.

-• Shows the WOTD World.
+• You can message the support team.

 <br/>